qcodespp/qcodespp.github.io/docs/source/parameters.rst

     multi.move((0,0.1,4.5))
     multi.move(0)

 If you provide a single value, all parameters will be moved to that single value.
-The parameters move sequentially, not simultaneously (in contrast to sweep where they move 'simultaneously')

 Non-numerical Parameters
 ------------------------